-- to promote the rule of law and the right to a fair trial and to ensure the independence of the judiciary;
+- promote the rule of law and the right to a fair trial and to ensure the independence of the judiciary;

-- to ensure that the fundamental freedoms of discussion of public affairs, freedom of association and freedom of assembly and of elections shall not be violated.
+- ensure that the fundamental freedoms of discussion of public affairs, freedom of association and freedom of assembly and of elections shall not be violated.